the0cp/pico/manual.md

   4. This is a statement, not an expression.
 The exit code is discarded in the current implementation (verified via `OP_POP` in compiler).

+Exit Status (`_exit_code`): Unlike standard function calls, the `$>` command does not return a value directly to the expression.
+Instead, the exit status of the executed command is stored in a special global variable named `_exit_code`.

+`0`: Typically indicates success.

+Non-zero: Indicates an error or a specific status code returned by the command.

 Example:

 ```